 You can apply for a blue badge via the related link on this page.

-Completed forms accompanied by a copy of the vehicle registration document V5C should be returned to:
+Completed forms accompanied by a copy of both sides of the Blue Badge and the front page of the Vehicle Registration Document V5C which shows the address should be returned to:

 Roads & Transportation